JonathanGes/GoogleWorkshop/README.md

 You can either choose one of pre-defined event types, or start from scratch.
 The layout is common for both cases.

-_Any change you make is automatically saved!_
+*Any change you make is automatically saved!* .
 You should start by setting your event description and date.
 You'll also see a list of tasks.
 This list will be pre-populated in case you chose an existing template, or empty in case you start from scratch.
 You can start creating tasks and update their progress.